GitOps Repository Structures and Patterns Part 6: Example Repositories

 andstaging

 or none at all.
-The actual YAML can be pushed here either manually or automated as described in “Config Update”.
+The actual YAML can be pushed here either manually or automated.
 The GitOps Playground contains examples that implement the config update via CI server based on an app repo.
 This approach is an example of mixing the “repo per team” and “repo per app” patterns. - the associated production environment is implemented via the

 my-app-production